simon-johansson/TDD-Reminder/README.md

 var request = require('request');
 request.post('http://localhost:22789', {form: {state:'green'}});
 ```

-##Change state from REST interface
-The app starts a server (default port is 3000) in the background which accepts POST requests. ...

-`curl -H "Content-Type: application/json" -X POST -d '{"state":"refactor"}' http://localhost:3000/

 You could for example set up your test runner to change the phase to "green" if you have a failing test (which would mean that you should write production code to make that test pass).
 Or change the phase to "refactor" if all your tests are passing.